ErikBoesen/coconet/README.md

 from the `control` directory.
 This will use Python's inbuilt simple HTTP server to serve control scripts to nodes upon request.

 ### Joining
-For Macs, two scripts are used to join a computer to the network, `join.sh` and `enact.sh`. `join.sh` allows one-run joining: it will download and decrypt an exploit needed to elevate to a root shell and then run `enact.sh` in that root shell automatically.
+On macOS, two scripts are used to join a computer to the network, `join.sh` and `enact.sh`. `join.sh` allows one-command joining: it will download and decrypt an exploit needed to elevate to a root shell and then run `enact.sh` in that root shell automatically.
 That script will handle joining the botnet.

-Some code to use a Rubber Duck USB as a delivery mechanism for Macs can be found [here](https://github.com/ErikBoesen/duck).

 For GNU/Linux, there's just one script, `join.sh`, which must be executed as root or as a user with root privileges.

-Some code to use a Rubber Duck USB as a delivery mechanism for Linux can be found [here](https://github.com/ErikBoesen/duck-kali).

 Here are simple one-liners to join the botnet (I recommend purchasing a simple domain for easy C&C):